hardik-goel/Audio-Summariser/README.md

     - OpenAI's whisper for Audio to Text Conversion
     - Gemini-Pro for Text Summarisation.
-      [Tried GPT, Bart-cnn, bart-base but the accuracy received is most in gemini-pro]
+      [Tried GPT-3.5, Bart-large-cnn, bart-base but the accuracy received is most in gemini-pro]

 ## Screenshots